-Yes.
-Please select 52 as your Number of Days.
-You will be required to indicate each date on which the event is taking place.
+Not a problem!
+Just select 52 as your Number of Days and enter each date on which the event is taking place.

-Have your agent contact us at email@example.com.
-We can sign up agents with the ability to sell our product to you, that way you get a trusted resource on your side AND the lowest event liability rates and best coverage anywhere.
+You can!
+Just have your agent contact us at firstname.lastname@example.org.
+That way you get another trusted resource on your side while getting access to the lowest event liability rates and best coverage anywhere!

-Use your best judgment, however, please note that if you misrepresent your event (for instance, calling it a Talent Show when it is actually a Rap Concert), should there be a claim, your coverage will be void and you will have wasted your money – and you’ll likely be personally liable for the claim.
-If you have any questions as to your Event Type, please contact us at email@example.com.
+Use your best judgment, however, please note that if you misrepresent your event (for instance, calling it a Wedding when it is actually a Comedy Show), should there be a claim, your coverage will be void and you will have wasted your money – and you’ll likely be personally liable for the claim.
+If you have any questions as to your Event Type, please contact us at email@example.com or 855-493-8368.

-The entity you indicate in the Event Location/Additional Insured Step of the online application automatically becomes the first certificate holder and additional insured.
+The entity you indicate in the Event Location/Additional Insured Step of the online application automatically becomes the first Certificate Holder and Additional Insured.
 If you need more, you can click 'Add Another'.
-If you have already purchased your policy, you can add a certificate/additional insured by going to the ‘Manage Your Policy’ box, logging into your policy and following the instructions.
+If you have already purchased your policy, you can add a Certificate/Additional Insured by going to the ‘Manage Policy’ box, logging into your policy and following the instructions.

 Yes, just have their credit card information handy for your purchase – number, expiration date, CVC code, name on the card and billing address.